N-Wouda/Slides/slides/rhp_tech/rhp_tech.md

 Note:

 This window contains the speaker notes, per slide (some slides do not have notes).
-Keep the window open to read along!
+Keep it open to read along!

 ---

 # This meeting

-We are going to discuss:

-- The database (RHPdb)
+- The RHP database (RHPdb)

 - How we got there

 - Extending the database

+Note:

+This is going to take a while.
+I suggest we have breaks every hour or so, but leave that up to you.

 ---